kamilazdybal/being-an-academic/README.md

 This repository is a collection of resources (with links) to help you in your research and academic journey.
 This collection has been curated from sources that I myself have read/watched and found useful.
-For each item in the collection, I have selected one "notable quote" that I liked.
+For some items in the collection, I have selected one "notable quote" that I liked.
-Occasionally, I will add my own note on the item.
+Occasionally, I will also add my own thought on the item.

 All the best to your journey, and I hope that you find this collection helpful! 🙂

 **Legend for the icons used:**

+- 🎥 : A video
+- 🎧 : A podcast
 - 📄 : A short article
 - 📖 : A book
-- 🎥 : A video
 - 🏛️ : A course

-- 🎧 : A podcast
+**Note:** The order on each list follows this icon hierarchy, with videos first, podcasts second, and so on.
+Otherwise, there is no particular hierarchy, you can start with whichever item you feel like!

 **Table of contents:**